 Agriculture and Climate Change

-Our agriculture and climate change programs support small holder farmers to increase production, income, resilience and address the impact of climate change.
-Our approach to supporting sustainable agriculture and environment puts farmers and their families at the center of all activities.
+Our agriculture and climate change programmes support smallholder farmers to increase production, income, resilience and address the impact of climate change.

-We set up Farmers’ Clubs to share new farming methods and knowledge.
-We mobilise the farmers to act together improving production, support one another with finance for expansion, conduct collective marketing and much more, for them to advance together towards common goals.
+To support sustainable agriculture and the environment, DAPP Zambia puts farmers and their families at the centre of all activities.
+We set up Farmers’ Clubs as a platform for them to share new farming methods and knowledge.
+Farmers support one another with finance for expansion, conduct collective marketing and much more, for them to advance together towards common goals.

 View projects